 A plain white corridor hallway can seem a little sterile, but adding a graphic black and white patterned wallpaper gives the space a big boost.
 Choosing a black and white print is a great idea if you like to change up your hallway décor frequently, as just about everything will look good offset against a black and white wallpaper.

 Hallways can sometimes be darker spaces but you can translate this into a sense of cosiness and warmth.
-Play to the darkness by vamping up your hallway with a darker print, like this ethnic-inspired pattern.
-This hallway also features a harmonious mix of dark accents (the lantern-style ceiling light, table lamp, and vintage console table) and lighter ones (the paintwork, lampshade, and door).
-I love the decorative transom window which allows more light in.
+Play to the darkness by vamping up your hallway with a darker print, like an ethnic-inspired pattern.
+Combine with a harmonious mix of dark accents (e. a lantern-style ceiling light, table lamp, and vintage console table) and lighter ones (paintwork, a lampshade, the door).

 For a subtle way to add interest to your hallway, dress it up in a patterned print in a natural tone.
 Amplify the gentle, earthy vibes with décor in natural materials like timber and woven baskets.

 Are you into the terrazzo look?
 If terrazzo floor tiling is out of your budget then you might like to find a terrazzo print wallpaper instead.
-This grey-toned terrazzo print with a faint sheen contrasts well with the dark grey painted wainscoting.
+For instance you might go for a grey-toned terrazzo print with a faint sheen to contrast with a dark grey painted wainscoting.

 If you love a glam aesthetic, it’s easy to bring in shimmer and shine with a metallic wallpaper.
 Reflective papers are great at catching and amplifying the available light, too.
-Here, a handmade gold-foiled wallpaper that has a slightly matted shine so it’s not too blingy.
-For a show-stopping entrance, add an extravagant chandelier, maybe in a mid-century style like this.
+Consider a gold-foiled wallpaper that has a slightly matted shine so it’s not too blingy.
+For a show-stopping entrance, add an extravagant chandelier, maybe in a Mid-century style.
 Find more ideas for lighting up your hallway.

-Finally, how about this gorgeous entryway, decked out in vintage Josef Frank wallpaper?
+Finally, for inspo, make sure to check out the legendary wallpapers of Josef Frank.
 Josef Frank was the influential Austrian-Swedish designer who put his own spin on Modernism, with his focus on artistic, colourful and charming nature-inspired designs.
-I also love the sculptural light fitting and of course who wouldn’t love a staircase like this, with such pretty white and timber steps?

 Don’t forget you can organise your hallway wallpaper reno right here: find someone near you who can expertly handle your wallpaper installation needs.